TinInvisible/SeninarDemo/README.md

 # SeninarDemo

-Using Eclise for easier coding
+Use Eclipse for easier coding